-DOB/NYS has six major modules: nonfarm payroll employment; real nonbonus average wages; bonus payments; nonwage income; prices; and the unemployment rate.
+DOB/NYS has six major modules: nonfarm payroll employment; real non-bonus average wages; bonus payments; nonwage income; prices; and the unemployment rate.
 Because the state-level wage data published by BEA have proven unsatisfactory for the purpose of forecasting State personal income tax liability, the Division constructs its own wage and personal income series based on QCEW data.
-Moreover, due to the importance of variable income trends - variable income being composed of bonus income and income derived from stock options and grants - to the understanding of trends in State wages overall, DOB has developed a methodology (described below) for decomposing its wage series into bonus and nonbonus wages.
+Variable income trends, composed of bonus income and income derived from stock options and grants, are critical to understanding the trends in State wages overall.
+Due to the importance of these variables to the State.
+DOB has developed a methodology (described below) for decomposing its wage series into bonus and non-bonus wages.